-The purpose of the report is to seek Cabinet's approval that Oldham Council will lead the management of the WorkWell Partnership Vanguard programme and accept the council grant with a value of £542,771 to deliver the outcomes in the Oldham locality.
+GREATER MANCHESTER WORKWELL PARTNERSHIP -OLDHAM'S LOCAL DELIVERY value of £542,771 to deliver the outcomes in the Oldham locality.
 The report is seeking approval for the Get Oldham Working service to project manage and deliver parts of the model, which requires job creation, recruitment, and a staff honorarium.